diwenne/ibtracker/SUPABASE_SETUP.md

   on subjects for delete
   using (auth.uid() = user_id);

--- RLS Policies for assignments table create policy "Users can view their own assignments" on assignments for select using (auth.uid() = user_id);
+-- RLS Policies for assessments table create policy "Users can view their own assessments" on assessments for select using (auth.uid() = user_id);

-create policy "Users can insert their own assignments" on assignments for insert with check (auth.uid() = user_id);
+create policy "Users can insert their own assessments" on assessments for insert with check (auth.uid() = user_id);

-create policy "Users can update their own assignments" on assignments for update using (auth.uid() = user_id);
+create policy "Users can update their own assessments" on assessments for update using (auth.uid() = user_id);

-create policy "Users can delete their own assignments" on assignments for delete using (auth.uid() = user_id);
+create policy "Users can delete their own assessments" on assessments for delete using (auth.uid() = user_id);

 -- Indexes for better performance create index subjects_user_id_idx on subjects(user_id);
-create index assignments_user_id_idx on assignments(user_id);
+create index assessments_user_id_idx on assessments(user_id);
-create index assignments_subject_id_idx on assignments(subject_id);
+create index assessments_subject_id_idx on assessments(subject_id);

 -- Function to update updated_at timestamp
 create or replace function update_updated_at_column()